A team asks AI for campaign metaphors.

 In a shared workspace, the team can keep divergence and convergence visible.

-The AI can generate options in the room.
-Humans can mark what is promising, what is false, what is off-brand, and what needs evidence.
-The final artifact can preserve the reasoning that survived review.
+The AI participant can generate options in the room.
+People can mark what is promising, what is false, what is off-brand, and what needs evidence.

 That turns creative recombination into shared work instead of private noise.